 Select the form within the widget’s settings, and click Save.
 That’s it.
 You now have a multipage form displayed on your website’s sidebar.

 Publish your post or page and you’re done.
 Good to go.

 We hope this tutorial helped you create a multi-page form in WordPress with ease.
-If you liked this article, you might also enjoy our tutorial on how to create a survey in WordPress.
+If you liked this article, you might also enjoy our tutorials on how to create a Typeform style form and how to create a survey in WordPress.